 Organizations or their coaches must accommodate their elite athlete’s mental health by providing a favorable environment to practice their game.
 If an athlete finds that the organization is unwilling to give a calm working environment, it is best to speak to an attorney to discuss their situation.

-An injury or mental condition can severely affect an elite athlete’s earnings, and this is why professional athletes have all sorts of insurance, including mental health disability benefits.
+An injury or mental condition can severely affect an elite athlete’s earnings, which is why professional athletes have all sorts of insurance, including mental health disability benefits.
 However, insurance companies limit these benefits to a maximum of 24 months.
-If you’re disabled for a longer period, you may not be able to recover disability benefits after the first 24 months.
+If you’re disabled for a more extended period, you may not be able to recover disability benefits after the first 24 months.

 In many cases, your insurance policy will dictate the proof or evidence necessary to release disability benefits.
 Working with Ehline Law, disability benefits lawyers can help review the facts of your case and the provisions of your policy.